CAMBI-tech/BciPy/README.md

 3. If using Mac, you will need to install XCode and enable command line tools. `xcode-select --install`

-> You are ready to run BCI suite!
+## Usage

-Start by running `python gui/BCInterface.py` in your command prompt or terminal
+Start by running `python gui/BCInterface.py` in your command prompt or terminal.

+You may also invoke the experiment directly using command line tools for bci_main.py

+Ex.
+	 `python bci_main.py` *this will default parameters, mode, user, and type.*

+You can pass it attributes with flags, if desired.
+    	Ex.
+    		`python bci_main.py --user "bci_user" --mode "RSVP"`

 ## Modules and Vital Functions
 ------------------------------

+This a list of the major modules and their functionality.
+Each module will contain its own README, demo and test scripts.
+Please check them out for more information!

 - `acquistion`: acquires data, gives back desired time series, saves at end of session.
 - `display`: handles display of stimuli on screen, passing back stimuli timing.